Doctors Note Logo

 Why Your Doctor Scans Your Neck When You Are Chronically Depleted

-Below you’ll find details on the scan procedure, how to interpret results, treatment options, and when to seek immediate care.
+Below you'll find a full breakdown of the scan procedure, how to interpret your results, available treatment options, and warning signs that require immediate medical attention.

 answer background